ark-lang/ark-docs/named_types.md

     type PersonAge int;
     type PersonWeight f32;

 A type is a declaration, so it must be terminated with a semi-colon.
+You can have unnamed types, i.e. you do not have to bind a type to a name:

+    something: struct {
+        a: int,
+        b: int
+    };